AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Custom forms*

-When a user attempts to edit a custom form, and that custom form has a Descriptive text field that currently contains more than 512 characters, the user cannot save the edits to the custom form, and sees the following error:
+When a user attempts to edit a custom form, and that custom form has a [!UICONTROL Descriptive text] field that currently contains more than 512 characters, the user cannot save the edits to the custom form, and sees the following error:

 "The following fields are invalid: (Field) is too long, max 512"